Table of Contents

 Just because you’re living in the 21st century, that doesn’t mean you can’t practice habits from decades or even centuries ago.
 The same principles your great-grandparents used can still help you achieve your financial goals today.

-These old fashioned living tips can save you money, get out of debt, and build your dream retirement.
+These old-fashioned living tips can save you money, get you out of debt, and build your dream retirement.
 Read through them and decide on a few you can start implementing in your own personal finances.

 #1 Watch less TV

 In general, watching television is not a beneficial use of your time.
 After all, it’s not referred to as the “idiot box” for nothing.

 Living an old fashioned lifestyle means using your time for meaningful and productive activities.